rapidsai/deployment/source/tools/kubernetes/dask-helm-chart.md

 ```

 `[jupyter|scheduler|worker].image.*` is updated with the RAPIDS "runtime" image from the stable release,
-which includes environment necessary to launch run accelerated libraries in RAPIDS, and scaling up and down via dask.
+which includes the environment required to run accelerated libraries and supports scaling up and down with Dask.
 Note that all scheduler, worker and jupyter Pods are required to use the same image.
 This ensures that dask scheduler and worker versions match.

-`[jupyter|worker].resources` explicitly requests a GPU for each worker Pod and the Jupyter Pod, required by many accelerated libraries in RAPIDS.
+`[jupyter|worker].resources` explicitly requests a GPU for each worker Pod and the Jupyter Pod, required by many accelerated libraries.

 `worker.dask_worker` is the launch command for dask worker inside worker Pod.
 To leverage the GPUs assigned to each Pod the [`dask_cuda_worker`](https://docs.nvidia.com/dask-cuda/latest/index.html) command is launched in place of the regular `dask_worker`.